BookStackApp/website/content/blog/bookstack-release-v21-08.md

 draft = false
 +++

-Today we release BookStack v21.08, which brings along mulit-factor authentication support in addition to a number of other nice features.
+Today we release BookStack v21.08, which brings along multi-factor authentication support in addition to a number of other nice features.
 Within this post we'll dive into some of the biggest new changes since the v21.05 release.

 * [Update instructions](https://www.bookstackapp.com/docs/admin/updates)